 Back to questions

-Write a query to display the ids of the users who did not confirm on the first day of sign-up, but confirmed on the second day.
+Write a query to display the user IDs of those who did not confirm their sign-up on the first day, but confirmed on the second day.

 Column Name | Type |